 I should start from the beginning.
 When we were both in first year university we, like many students, were offered a credit card.
 A really pretty one with a picture of our campus on it.
 It was great, personalized just for us, sign us up!
 And so it began…

-What’s even worse is that, although no education is wasted, my degree wasn’t going to get me much beyond a minimum wage job, the only option I had was to further my education.
+What’s even worse is that, although no education is wasted, my degree wasn’t going to get me much beyond a minimum wage job, the only option I had n my mind was to further my education.
 Back to school I went and although I have a great career now, and zero regret, by the end of my second degree I managed to add another $20,000 in student loans, another $10,000 in lines of credit and about $13,000 on…credit cards…Yup.
 I put over $10,000 on credit cards to pay off tuition and books that my loans and LOC’s wouldn’t cover.
 My program was over $13,000 per year, not including books and other incidentals and maintaining a part time job while in this program was not optional.
 I couldn’t do both and focusing on my (overpriced) education was priority.
 By the end of my second degree, before my life had started, I now had $77,000 in debt.

 His story is a lot less scary.
 Hubby went to university, then college, racking up a total of about $12,500 total in line of credit and student loan debt.
 He had a credit card maxed at $2,000, not a huge deal.
 Then he went and married me and my $77,000 deficit bank account, he must really love me!